wp-plugins/zotpress/readme.txt

 == Changelog ==

+= 5.0.4 =

+* Fixed table install, update and uninstall issues.
+* New import and sync scripts for large libraries.
+* Zotpress admin now accessible to Editors.
+* Styles updated and Help page shortcode documentation redesigned.

 = 5.0.3 =

 * Fixed import and sync for large libraries.
 * Removed autoupdate feature.
 Please use the sync feature for the time being.
 * Fixed metabox widget error.